 Recommendation letter from a professor or academic staff:

 - Optional for Global E3 Application.
 Letter of recommendation may be required by host university as part of the host university application process.

 Students will receive their acceptance packet generally within 30 days after the receipt of all required documents.

-Exchange students are encouraged to live in on-campus housing.
-Students who live on-campus have more opportunities to interact with other students, don't have to worry about finding housing after arrival or signing a lease, and purchasing furniture.
+Exchange students should plan to live in on-campus housing.
+Students who are under 21 years of age on the first day of classes for the semester they are enrolling in are required to live in on-campus housing.
+Students who live on-campus have more opportunities to interact with other students, they do not have to worry about finding housing after arrival or signing a lease, and purchasing furniture.